-The W25Q128JW can be reset to the initial power-on state by a software Reset sequence.
-This sequence must include two consecutive instructions: Enable Reset (66h) & Reset (99h).
-If the instruction sequence is successfully accepted, the device will take approximately $30\mu S$ (trst) to reset.
-No instruction will be accepted during the reset period.
-For the SOIC-16 and TFBGA packages, W25Q128JW provides a dedicated hardware /RESET pin.
-Drive the /RESET pin low for a minimum period of ~1 $\mu S$ (treest) will interrupt any on-going external/internal operations and reset the device to its initial power-on state.
-Hardware /RESET pin has higher priority than other SPI input signals (/CS, CLK, IOs).
+The W25Q12PW can be reset to the initial power-on state by a software Reset sequence This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
+If the command sequence is successfully accepted, the device will take approximately 30uS (trst) to reset..